Chondrodystrophy: Causes

 It is thought that chondrodystrophy is caused by an autosomal, recessive allele.
-To avoid a potential "lethal dose", both parents must submit to genetic testing.
+To avoid a potential "lethal dose", both parents can be genetically tested.
 If a child is conceived with another carrier the outcome may be lethal, or the child may suffer from chondrodystrophy or dwarfism.
 This means that even though both parents are completely normal in height, the child will have one of the two types of skeletal dysplasia.
 Type 1 (short limb dysplasia), the more common of the two, is characterised by a long trunk and extremely shortened extremities.
 Type 2, short-trunk dysplasia, is characterised by a shortened trunk and normal size extremities.
 Those affected by chondrodystrophy may also experience metabolic and hormonal disorders, both of which may be monitored and controlled by hormonal injections.

 Animals have been bred specifically to elicit chondrodystrophic traits for research purposes and to more easily allow animals to free-roam without escaping by, for example, jumping over ranch fences.
 One example of this is the Ancon sheep, which was first bred from a lamb born in 1791 with naturally occurring chondrodystrophy.